 Ikea is one of a handful of companies in our test that sells mattresses all over the world.
 However, there are no global size standards and the queen mattress doesn’t even exist in Europe and the UK.
 So people often ask if the mattresses Ikea sells in Australia are the right size and the answer is yes – well, almost.

-Queen mattresses are 203cm long and 153cm wide while thickness varies between models.
+Queen mattresses in Australia are 203cm long and 153cm wide, while thickness varies between models.
 Ikea ‘queen’ mattresses are 202cm long by 152cm wide according to the .
-Double mattresses are generally 137 x 187cm.
-Ikea’s double mattresses are 189 x 135cm.
+Double mattresses in Australia are generally 137 x 187cm.
+Ikea’s double mattresses are 135 x 189cm.

 Can you wash the mattress cover?